 Economic overview and performance

-Throughout the last 10 years, Nigeria has been carrying an ambitious reform agenda.
+Since 1999, Nigeria embarked on an ambitious reform agenda.
 The most far reaching of those was to base the budget on a conservative reference price for oil, with excess saved in a special, Excess Crude Account (ECA).
 The economy responded with strong growth between 2003 and 2010 – averaging 7.6%.
 Nigeria was among the first countries to adopt and implement the Extractive Industries Transparency Initiative (EITI) to improve governance and oil sector.
 The NEITI Act was passed into law in 2007, and the country became EITI compliant in 2011.
 The power sector reform initiative was launched in 2005, recognizing that improving power sector performance is critical to address development challenges.
 The challenging process of implementing reforms was revitalized in August 2010 through the 2010 Roadmap, which clearly outlines the government’s strategy and actions to undertake comprehensive power sector reform to expand supply, open the door to private investment and address some the chronic sector issues hampering improvement of service delivery.

 Weaknesses in the oil sector have increased macroeconomic risks.
 Oil accounts for close to 90% of exports and roughly 75% of consolidated budgetary revenues.
 The decline in oil output, together with somewhat weaker oil prices, can be associated with a weakening of the balance of payments and shortfalls of budgetary revenues.
 The balance of payments surplus registered from October 2011 to April 2013 has disappeared; official foreign reserves declined slightly from almost $49 billion in end-April 2013 to $46 billion on September 19, 2013.
 There is also the issue of short term portfolio capital inflows that reportedly reached more than $17 billion in 2012.
 These inflows have been targeting primarily the government bond market, with interest rates at 12-14% and a rather stable exchange rate relative to the US dollar.
 These short term capital flows have added another potential source of volatility to the country's macroeconomic situation.
 On the positive side, Nigeria still has significant room to borrow to meet possible macroeconomic challenges.
 In light of the recent Paris Club restructuring, foreign debt is now only 3% of gross domestic product (GDP) while domestic debt is 16% of GDP.